 - 1. The county must obtain and maintain the dog as detailed in the Dog Team Work Plan Policies (Appendix A), including any additional medical, health, or wellness care recommended by a veterinarian.
 The CDFA must be notified immediately if there is a health issue with a dog. - 2.
 The county is responsible for providing appropriate training for the dog, dog handler, and their staff for all activities associated with the California Detector Dog Team Program.
 The county will test and document the pest detection accuracy of each dog team at least once a month by using the provided USDA-APHIS-PPQ-NDDTC-Training Record (Appendix B).
 In addition to individual team training, counties must coordinate regional training for multiple teams.
 Training records must be submitted to the PE branch by the end of each month. - The county must follow acclimation guidelines for new dogs provided by the National Detector Dog Training Center, Agriculture Dog Team Acclimation Guide (Appendix C). - 4.
-The county must determine the need to retire a dog, the steps to take in case of dog injury or illness, and adoption procedures by following the Dog Retirement, Adoption, and Replacement Policy (Appendix D). - 5.
-In the event of an act of aggression by a dog, the county must immediately implement steps outlined in the Dog Aggression Policy (Appendix E) and immediately report the aggression to the CDFA. - C. Data Entry/Sample Submission: The county is responsible for ensuring that the five following data sets are accurately completed in a timely manner: - Dog Team Database: Dog handlers are required to enter information into the Dog Team Database (http://phpps.cdfa.ca.gov/pe/PSCIT-CS2/PscitOfficerTotals_cs.aspx) daily and not more than 72 hours after work has been conducted as per Pest Exclusion Advisory No. 04-2009.
+The county must determine the need to retire a dog, the steps to take in case of dog injury or illness, and adoption procedures by following the Dog Retirement, Adoption, Replacement, and Euthanasia Policy (Appendix D). - 5.
+In the event of an act of aggression by a dog, the county must immediately implement steps outlined in the Dog Aggression Policy (Appendix E) and immediately report the aggression to the CDFA. - 6.
+The county is responsible for ensuring a high standard of care, welfare, and ethical treatment of working dogs in the Detector Dog Program and must follow the Policy for Prevention of Abuse and Neglect in Working Dogs (Appendix G)

-- 2. Pest Exclusion Information Management (PEIM): The county must complete a Notice of Rejection (NOR) using the PEIM database available on the CDFA Extranet site (https://pdr.cdfa.ca.gov/pe/peim/peimmainmenu.aspx).
-The "Dog Team" program must be selected for all NORs.
+- C. Data Entry/Sample Submission: The county is responsible for ensuring that the five following data sets are accurately completed in a timely manner: - Dog Team Database: Dog handlers are required to enter information into the Dog Team Database daily and not more than 72 hours after work has been conducted as per Pest Exclusion Advisory No. 04-2009. - 2.
+Pest Exclusion Information Management (PEIM): The county must complete a Notice of Rejection (NOR) using the PEIM database available on the CDFA Extranet site.
+The "Dog Team" program or "Dog Team High Risk" program must be selected for all NORs.
 All electronic NOR files must be entered no later than the fifth day of the month following when the activities took place. - 3.
 Pest and Damage Record (PDR) Submission: The county must send all samples to the CDFA Plant Pest Diagnostics Center (PPDC) located at 3294 Meadowview Road, Sacramento, CA 95832 for identification.
 The county must complete an electronic copy of the CDFA's PDR on the CDFA's Extranet site.
 A hard copy of the PDR must accompany the samples to the PPDC.
-"Dog Team" must be selected as the POR on the PPDC.
-"Dog Team" must be selected as the PDR submitted to the PPDC for this program. - 4.
-USPS Records: All counties working in a USPS location must ensure that the USPS Record Excel spreadsheet is submitted electronically to the CDFA no later than the fifth day of each month.
-The USPS Record Excel template is available on the CDFA Extranet site (https://pdr.cdfa.ca.gov/pe/peim/peimmainmenu.aspx).
+"Dog Team" or "Dog Team High Risk" must be selected as the <Program> for each PDR submitted to the PPDC for this program. - 4.
+USPS Records: All counties working in a USPS location must ensure that the USPS Workbook Excel spreadsheet is submitted electronically to the CDFA no later than the fifth day of each month.
+The USPS Workbook Excel template is available on the CDFA Extranet site. - 5.
+USDA Spreadsheets: Three spreadsheets submitted monthly by the 15th of the following month, submitted by email to AAPG-NC-PPQ-Canine@usda.gov and mariah.denijs@cdfa.ca.gov.
+1) Daily Health Check, 2) Kennel inspection, 3) K9 Data collection tool.
+The spreadsheet templates are available on the CDFA Extranet site.